nickriches/linguistics_handbook/docs/Linguistics 1 lecture notes/12 - Argument structure in clinical populations.md

 ## 2. What can go wrong?

 **Difficulties with verb meanings**.
-Poor knowledge of verb meanings $rarr; poor knowledge of thematic roles $rarr; omission of thematic roles.
+Poor knowledge of verb meanings &rarr; poor knowledge of thematic roles &rarr; omission of thematic roles.

 **Difficulties with argument structure itself**.
 Good knowledge of verb meanings, but poor knowledge of thematic roles.